 They believe this would “address issues of tax fairness, as currently those who don’t fly are subsidising those who do” and that “this would deliver significant behaviour changes across society and have a positive impact on reducing overall carbon emissions caused by flying.”It’s important to note that the primary objective here is to reduce excessive flying from a minority of the population, in order to bring emissions down and prevent climate heating.
 If air traffic and aviation emissions do not reduce, – we will also need other policies, such as limiting the capacity of airports/airlines, particularly in countries with high levels of flying.

 Taxes on air travel would be a socially progressive way of raising climate funds and have been proposed by the group representing the most vulnerable countries at COP27 as an effective way to raise climate finance and pay for loss and damage, and cancel debt

 It is only fair that the wealthiest in society and the highest-income, highest-emitters pay for their climate damage, and pay the most into climate loss and damage funds for the most affected peoples and areas to mitigate and adapt to the worst impacts of climate change.
 These ‘equity’ principles have also been agreed to and established under the international Paris Agreement, signed by all countries in 2015.

 The top 1% of the global population by income are responsible for more emissions than the bottom 50% combined.
 So not only is it a question of morality that the wealthiest in society pay the most, and commit to the most rapid emissions reductions – it’s also a mathematical necessity and a question of practicality and science.

 We support the demands coming from the most vulnerable countries to establish a system of global taxation of funding payments on high polluters.
-The revenues will be used for: climate action, climate finance, climate loss & damage, climate adaptation, and the cancellation of debt, which shackles developing countries and can prevent them from investing in the transition to low-carbon energy
+The revenues will be used for: climate action, climate finance, climate loss & damage, climate adaptation.
+Furthermore the cancellation of debt, which shackles developing countries and can prevent them from investing in the transition to low-carbon energy